dime-worldbank/dime-account-admin/instructions/request-access-dime-org.md

 ### 2. Send email to the DIME GitHub Team

-You must submit this MOU from your World Bank email.
+You must submit this terms and conditions from your World Bank email.
 If you are still in the process of setting up your World Bank email, then you can not yet request access to the DIME Account.
 If you need access to the individual repositories in the meanwhile,